Engineering

 Our world is more connected than ever, and electronics and communications engineers are designing, creating and maintaining the infrastructure that enables that global connectivity.
 They design and maintain networks, control automatic and robotic autonomous vehicles and small devices.
 They also help improve quality of life around the world, creating bionic ears, pacemakers, life support systems and other biomedical devices.

 Electrical power engineers manage projects across the generation, transmission, distribution and utilisation of electrical energy.
-They are looking to reinvent the world’s energy systems, working across a scale that crosses continents, right down to the local community where delivering reliable, sustainable power can directly tackle poverty and save lives.
+They are currently reinventing the world’s energy systems, working across a scale that crosses continents.
+In local communities, delivering reliable, sustainable power can tackle poverty and save lives.

 Mechanical engineers are involved in mechanical design, manufacture, assembly, commissioning, maintenance, safety, management, and development of policies within vast global sectors including energy, transportation, manufacturing, and automation.
 The largest and most complicated machines on the planet, from ships and aircraft to highly technical mechatronics and automation, need the skills and knowledge of a mechanical engineer.